drbean/edit/steve/shopping.md

 * In class

+0. Sharing of good/bad shopping experiences for cheap/expensive items online/in stores.
 1. A shopping plan: what happened when you shopped, what you think about the experience
 3. Mind Maps